andreasabel/inCode/entry/purely-functional-typed-models.md

     of type `p`".

 [^2]: If you recognized our original stateless model type as `a -> Reader p b`,
-    then you might see too that this is the common Haskell idiom `a -> StateT s (Reader p) b` (or `Kleisli (StateT s (Reader p)) a b`), which represents the notion of a "function from `a` to `b` with environment `p`, that takes and returns a modified version of some 'state' `s`".
+    then you might have also recognized that this is the Haskell idiom `a -> StateT s (Reader p) b` (or `Kleisli (StateT s (Reader p)) a b`), which represents the notion of a "function from `a` to `b` with environment `p`, that takes and returns a modified version of some 'state' `s`".